 Other onsite attractions include crazy golf, table tennis, playgrounds, discos, badminton, a creperie and a pizzeria.

-From the UK, you can get a ferry from Plymouth which takes six hours and then drive for about 1 hours 20 minutes in the car.
+From the UK, you can get a ferry from Plymouth, which takes six hours and then drive for about 1 hours 20 minutes in the car.

-Price: £1040 for a family holiday for a week in August 2025 in a two bedroom 'cottage'.
+Price: £1210 for a family holiday for a week in August 2025 in a two bedroom 'cottage'.

 Other onsite attractions include crazy golf, table tennis, playgrounds, discos, badminton, a creperie and a pizzeria.

-From the UK, you can get a ferry from Plymouth which takes six hours and then drive for about 1 hours 20 minutes in the car.
+From the UK, you can get a ferry from Plymouth, which takes six hours and then drive for about 1 hours 20 minutes in the car.

-Price: £1040 for a family holiday for a week in August 2025 in a two bedroom 'cottage'.
+Price: £1210 for a family holiday for a week in August 2025 in a two bedroom 'cottage'.

 3. La Plage Campsite, Morbihan (coastal, two swimming pools, kids' club)